nicholasegurley/docker-simple-LMStudio-web-ui/CONTRIBUTING.md

-# Contributing to LMStudio Web UI
+# Contributing to Dockerized Simple LMStudio Web UI (Unofficial)

-Thank you for your interest in contributing to LMStudio Web UI!
+Thank you for your interest in contributing to Dockerized Simple LMStudio Web UI (Unofficial)!
 This document provides guidelines and information for contributors.

 ## Table of Contents